GePajarinen/Snake-game/README.md

 # Snake-game
-The Snake game with JavaScript
+Recreating the Snake game with JavaScript

 In progress...